adamvlasak/ansible-pi/README.md

 # Raspberry PI Home Server

-This repository contains ansible playbook that helps with setup of raspberry pi based home server.
+This repository contains ansible playbook that helps with setup of Raspberry PI based home server.
 It will have following features:

 - local caching DNS server with adblocking features and DNS rebind protection
 - local DLNA server so that you can watch your movies on TV or such
 - local web based music player
 - local samba server